Applications for the 2016 Georgia TOTY are due on Friday, December 5, 2014. The 2016 TOTY will be announced at the TOTY Banquet in May 2015.

 The candidate for Teacher of the Year should be:

-- A certified classroom teacher (clear and renewable certificate) in public prekindergarten through grade 12, including special education, physical education, art, music, and media specialists.
+- A certified classroom teacher (clear and renewable certificate) in public prekindergarten through grade 12, including special education, physical education, art, music, media specialists and ROTC teachers.
 (Counselors are not eligible.)

 - An exceptionally dedicated, knowledgeable, and skilled teacher who is planning to continue in active teaching status.